 But, how do we go about reframing?

 The way I do it is by looking inwards.

-I have a series of rituals and tools that are part of my ‘AIP baseline’.
+I have a series of rituals and stress management tools that are part of my ‘AIP baseline’.
 They help me to stay focused on why I am making theses diet and lifestyle choices.

 1. Know your values (and check in with them regularly)

 The very best thing about understanding your personal values is that they provide you with your very own road map with which to navigate your way through life.
 There’s a bit of work required to work out what really matters to you, but once you’ve nailed that, it’s a remarkably useful list.

 This AIP caper is a beast, isn’t it?
 At times, it can seem overwhelming.

 Ultimately, the AIP template is all about taking personal responsibility for ourselves; and, that includes our health.
 Regular AIP Reset participants are very familiar with the way that I ensure that I achieve this – I’m a big fan of setting personal goals, especially in relation to AIP.